Death of Paula Hounslea: Inquest

 At the inquest, prosecutors stated there was not enough evidence to charge Lois and Kavanagh as there was "no realistic prospect of conviction".
 Lois was twice summoned to appear at her mother's inquest but failed to attend both times as she was unwell after suffering an asthma attack.
 She was admitted to hospital for this.
-Kavanagh appeared in the witness box but stated that he had been advised not to answer questions put by the coroner to avoid potential incrimination.
+Kavanagh appeared as a witness but refused to answer questions.
 A narrative verdict was recorded and the police have stated that the case remains open.